1,000+ Opportunities

 gov Disadvantaged Communities Department of Resources Recycling and Recovery Local Government Waste Tire Cleanup Grant Program (TCU21) More Details about Local Government Waste Tire Cleanup Grant Program (TCU21) Disadvantaged Communities Department of Forestry and Fire Protection CAL FIRE Business and Workforce Development More Details about CAL FIRE Business and Workforce Development Disadvantaged Communities Department of Rehabilitation Voice Options Program 2026 – 2029 More Details about Voice Options Program 2026 – 2029 Board of State and Community Corrections Proposition 64 Public Health and Safety Grant Program Cohort 4 More Details about Proposition 64 Public Health and Safety Grant Program Cohort 4

-Based on current listing details, eligibility includes: Only Local Workforce Development Boards may apply; applicants must demonstrate capacity to leverage at least 20% of their budgeted amount from other sources.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Only Local Workforce Development Boards may apply; applicants must demonstrate capacity to leverage at least 20% of their budgeted amount from other sources.
+Confirm the full requirements in the official notice before applying.